MariaSyed/Wage-Calculator-with-Angular-2/README.md

 ### Use Application
 Go to: http://localhost:3000

-## How to Use
+## How to Use Applicaton
 * Click on 'See Timesheet' to view timesheet

-* Add, Update, Delete, Refresh by using their respective buttons
+* Fill in the form on the page and click Save to add new entry.
+(*Note: data must be of certain format to be added successfully*)

+* Click on the icons next to each table data to edit/delete entry.

+* Click on the refresh button (top right) to refresh entries.
+(*Note: All changes will be gone*)

-* Click 'See Salaries' to view salaries
+* Click 'See Salaries' (navigation bar) to view salaries

 * Click 'Calculate' to calculate new salaries based on current timesheet

 ## What Was Used